gridxdev/bluegrid-docs/source/docs/index.md

-<h1 style="color: darkorange">We are regularly shipping new updates and features.
-Your project data is long-term supported.
+<h1 style="color: darkorange">We are regularly shipping new updates and features.<br>
+Your project data is long-term supported. <br>
 Please stay updated!</h1>

 <hr>